open-quantum-safe/tsc/security/response-process.md

 The security advisory should be published only after the patch has been merged and, if applicable, a security release has been published.
 Whether or not a security release is required is left to the discretion of the VMT.

-For every liboqs security advisory and release, advisories and releases using the same CVE should be published on oqs-provider and the liboqs language wrappers.
+For every liboqs security advisory and release, advisories using the same CVE should be published on oqs-provider and the liboqs language wrappers.
+Whether or not security releases are warranted for oqs-provider and the language wrappers is at the discretion of the VMT, with one exception:
-Additionally, since the [oqs Rust crate](https://crates.io/crates/oqs) installs a specific version of liboqs as part of its build process, a new version should be pushed to Crates.io whenever a security release of liboqs is made.
+Since the oqs Rust crate installs a specific version of liboqs as part of its build process, a new version of liboqs-rust must be released and published to Crates.io.

 ## 6. Feedback